 Inside a Commercial Vehicle

 Most commercial vehicles like utility vans and trucks carry a lot in their daily grind.
-Everything that is outside the vehicle in use is not covered under your commercial insurance policy.
+Everything that is outside the vehicle in use is not part of the coverage.

 This is the combined protection for property and liability risks.
 When you have this policy, you get the basic coverages bundled up for you and since it is all there, the premium is also higher compared to that of individually selected coverages.